 The Sad Afterlife of Invertebrate Psychology

 In his concluding remarks to a chapter on “Problematical Organs of Sense” in his On the Senses, Instincts, and Intelligence of Animals with Special Reference to Insects (1889), John Lubbock, the entomologist and Darwin’s neighbor and frequent correspondent in Kent, addressed the special challenges to any scientific understanding of the relationship between sense and psychology in invertebrates.
-He referred to these challenges under the rather mysterious phrase “the unknown world,” characterizing what I have called the black box; the mind of invertebrates.
-Among the “problematical organs” he includes such perplexing sensory apparatus as the nerves of some “lower animals” that confound our notion of what a sense is, such as in the case of those nerve endings that “terminate on reaching the skin at the base of rod-like structures similar […] to the rods of the retina, or to the auditory rods of the ear”; or the “eyes” of leeches, which likewise seem to be related to touch; and the sensory hairs of the Medusae, which “in all probability, serve as an organ of sense, but what impressions they convey it is impossible to say” (187).
+He referred to these challenges under the rather mysterious phrase “the unknown world,” characterizing what I have called the black box, or the minds of invertebrates.
+Among the “problematical organs” he includes such perplexing sensory apparatuses as the nerves of some “lower animals” that confound our notion of what a sense is, such as in the case of those nerve endings that “terminate on reaching the skin at the base of rod-like structures similar […] to the rods of the retina, or to the auditory rods of the ear”; or the “eyes” of leeches, which likewise seem to be related to touch; and the sensory hairs of the Medusae, which “in all probability, serve as an organ of sense, but what impressions they convey it is impossible to say” (187).
 Such features, he says, represent the limits of objective analysis.
 Despite the advances of our most powerful instruments for seeing, or in fact for slicing up the brain, he notes, we simply cannot comprehend such structures as eyes that feel, or skin that hears and sees.
 These sorts of curiosities defy objective analysis.
 Look as we might for evidence of their function in even the minutest physiological structures, “even […] microscopes far more powerful than any we now possess [would] not enable us to obtain by direct vision any idea of the ultimate molecules of matter” that make up these perplexing structures (191).

 Lubbock essentially denied the possibility of an invertebrate psychology—not, like Fabre, because he denied that invertebrates possessed a quality of mind analogous to our own, but because he saw such a psychology as the limit of inquiry.
 He did not deny that spineless things possess experience, but he believed the quality or nature of that experience to be beyond our comprehension.
 Lubbock therefore represents a detractor to what might have been an emerging discipline, pioneered by Darwin, Romanes, and Forel, premised on the belief that the minds of invertebrates are knowable.
 Each of these would-be psychologists saw connections between the mind of man and invertebrates.
 Whether through an evolutionary analogy, as Darwin thought, through the undefined and undefinable quality of our own conscious experience, as Romanes thought, or through common behaviors rooted in a minimum of mind, a psychome, as Forel thought, “there is,” they all agreed, “such a thing as comparative psychology” (Forel, Ants 35).
 Their optimism reflects a nineteenth-century belief in the power of analogy to build connections between unlike things—a belief galvanized, perhaps, by Darwin’s release of nature and science from the binds of theology.
 Mind, they thought, might flow through even the smallest channels of life.
 However, the twentieth century challenged the idea that science or analogy can draw us closer to our spineless distant cousins and proved Lubbock prescient.
 The reasons for this lay beyond the scope of this analysis, but I will conclude with one further thought experiment from the philosopher of mind Thomas Nagel’s classic 1974 essay “What Is It Like to Be a Bat?” in order to gesture at the sad fate of invertebrate psychology, as well as at the consequences of this fate.